-f) The Athlete's right to request copies of the A Sample Laboratory Documentation Package which includes information as required by the International Standard for Laboratories;
+- d) The opportunity for the Athlete and/or the Athlete's representative to attend the "B" Sample opening and analysis in accordance with the International Standard for Laboratories: - e) The Athlete's right to request copies of the "A" Sample Laboratory Documentation Package which includes information as required by the International Standard for Laboratories;

+[Comment to Article 5.1.2.1 e): This request shall be made to the Results Management Authority and not the Laboratory directly.

-[Comment to Article 5.1.2.1 f): The Results Management Authority may provide in its anti-doping rules that the costs relating to the issuance of the Laboratory Documentation Package(s) shall be covered by the Athlete.]
+The Results Management Authority may provide in its anti-doping rules that the costs relating to the issuance of the Laboratory Documentation Package(s) shall be covered by the Athlete.]

-- g) The opportunity for the Athlete to provide an explanation within a short deadline; - h) The opportunity for the Athlete to provide Substantial Assistance as set out under Article 10.7 of the Code-or, to admit the anti-doping rule violation and potentially benefit from a timely admissionone-year reduction in the period of Ineligibility under Article 10.8.1 of the Code (if applicable) or to seek to enter into a case resolution agreement under Article 10.8.2 of the Code; and
+- f) The opportunity for the Athlete to provide an explanation within a short deadline: - g) The opportunity for the Athlete to provide Substantial Assistance as set out under Code Article 10.7.1, to admit the anti-doping rule violation and potentially benefit from a one-year reduction in the period of Ineligibility